CSS Roadmap for Beginners

 From raw styles to confident layout and visual control

-This css roadmap is designed for learners who want to understand how visual presentation on the web actually works.
-It explains how browsers interpret styles, resolve conflicts, and apply layout rules across different screen sizes.
+This CSS roadmap and beginner CSS tutorial is designed for learners who want to understand how visual presentation on the web actually works.
+Whether you're starting web dev from scratch or looking for the best way to learn CSS, this guide explains how browsers interpret styles, resolve conflicts, and apply layout rules across different screen sizes.
 The roadmap prioritizes clarity over shortcuts and builds styling skills that remain relevant beyond trends or frameworks.
-If your goal is to gain full control over layout, spacing, and visual behavior, this roadmap provides a structured and reliable path forward.

 - Final outcome: ability to style responsive, accessible interfaces using modern CSS